OpenModelica/OpenModelica/source/mdt.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Eclipse stores your projects in a folder called a workspace.
 You need to
-choose a workspace folder for this session, see :numref:`mdt-switching-workspace`.
+choose a workspace folder for this session, see :numref:`mdt-switch-workspace`.

 .. figure :: media/mdt-switch-workspace.png
   :name: mdt-switch-workspace